ibm-cloud-docs/activity-tracker/at_events_iam.md

 ### Login events
 {: #at_events_iam_analyze_login_events}

 In the {{site.data.keyword.cloud_notm}}, an administrator, or a user that has the correct access in your account, has different options to manage a user's login settings.
 For example, an administrator can order external authentication options, enable a one-time passcode to be used during login, enable the use of security questions at login, or set a password expiration time period.
-[Learn more](/docs/account?topic=account-types).
+For more information, see [Types of multifactor authentication](/docs/account?topic=account-types).

 * A user can log in by using a user ID and password.
 * A federated user that uses a corporate or enterprise single sign-on ID can log in to {{site.data.keyword.cloud_notm}} from the command-line interface (CLI) by using either a one-time passcode or an API key.
-[Learn more](/docs/account?topic=account-federated_id).
+For more information, see [Logging in with a federated ID](/docs/account?topic=account-federated_id).
 * A user can log in by using an API key.
+* A federated user that uses a corporate or enterprise single sign-on ID can log in to {{site.data.keyword.cloud_notm}} by applying a trusted profile.

 The following fields include extra information:
 * The `initiator.name` includes information about the user that logs in to the account.